 As soon as babies are born, their brain activity is off the charts.
 They are taking everything in and expanding their development from the first time they look at you.
-With this being said, it’s important to take into account your baby’s abilities when playing.
+With that being said, it’s important to take into account your baby’s abilities when playing.
 Some develop at different rates than others.
 You should also talk to your pediatrician if you have any concerns about his or her development.

 At Bless Our Littles, we like to talk about things we love and think you might enjoy too.
 Some of the links on this page may be affiliate links.
 Which means we will receive a commission, if you click on a link and make a purchase.
 This is no extra cost to you.
 There are some products we have tried and others that we haven’t but think would be helpful to you!

 4 Simple Activities for Babies 0-2 Months Old

 Motor skills include the development of muscles that will help your baby lift her head, sit up, roll onto belly, and eventually walk.
 Developing these motor skills is hard work.
 Some babies may be more willing than others, so it’s always good to break up this type of play throughout the day.